rrovetto/Orbital-Space-Ontology-Project/README.md

 * [9] “Ontologies – Creating Human-centered Taxonomies to Annotate Data” in Data Discovery - Summer 2017 (p.15), magazine by ISSUU, SecondMuse.

-## History, Author Bio-Contextual-Efforts
+## History, Author Bio-Contextual Efforts
 This has been a pursuit since 2011 when I thought of applying ontology to the orbital debris domain to help ameliorate the debris hazard via ontology-based data-sharing and integration (documented proof & references available upon request).
 I continue to search for an opportunity to work sustainably on and complete this project, ideally in a team environment with professionals, e.g., astrodynamics, astroinformatics, computer science, and ontological engineering.
 I have developed enough paper concepts to make this a PhD project, so I hope to enter a degree program involving study of astronauitcs and orbital dynamics (my original passion).

 ## Warranty
 No warranty.
 Presented "AS IS".
 Author and copyright holder is not liable.
+All content, work and products are subject to revision.
+No claims to completeness.

 ## Copyright
 © 2011-2021, Robert John Rovetto.
 All right reserved.
 Not authorized for commercial use unless explicitly negotiated with the author.
+Citation required.